 Spend about 15 uninterrupted minutes deciding what you want the audience to do as a result of your talk.
 State it in a single complete sentence.
 Then you can follow your usual approach of not thinking about it until the last minute.
 By that time, you’ll have effortlessly collected most of the information you need.

 4. Set yourself up for success.
 Give yourself a “jump start.”
 Open with some piece of the topic that appeals to you that’s appropriate for this audience.

 First, if you’re interested in it, they probably will be, too.
 And, second, if you’re that interested, you’ll look forward to telling them.
 It will be easier for you to remember, too.

 5. Use everyday conversational language that’s natural to you.
 Business people are human.
 Just under the surface of that business suit, lies a human being.
 Don’t bore them with the usual business words.
 This is another way to make it easier for you to remember what you want to say.

 6. Refocus whenever you need to.
-If you panic from time to time, refocus from yourself to your purpose.
-Remember why your audience needs to know what you're going to be telling them, and get yourself out of the way; do this every time you have nervous symptoms.
+If you find yourself panicking, refocus from yourself to your purpose.
+Remember why your audience needs to know this information, and get yourself out of the way; do this every time you have nervous symptoms.
 Especially in the middle of the night.
 Or in the middle of your presentation.

-7. Don't start talking until your brain is fully functioning.
+7. Don’t start talking until your brain is in gear.
 The audience will wait for you.
-And they won't think you're a loser.
+And they won’t think you’re a loser.
 Better to feel in control of your thinking, than to get started feeling off balance and out of control.